roesel/elliptec/README.md

 device_2 = elliptec.Motor(controller)
 device_2.change_address('2')
 ```
-The changes made to the addresses should last until the bus loses power, at which point all deviced will revert to the default address of 0.
+The changes made to the addresses should last until the bus loses power, at which point all deviced might revert to the default address of 0.

 ## List of supported devices
 Currently (somewhat) supported devices:
 * Rotation Mount (ELL14) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=12829) - useful for polarization state generators
 * Rotation Stage (ELL18) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=10459) - useful for rotating mirrors
+* Linear Stage (ELL20) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=11736) - useful for motorized focusing
 * Dual-Position Slider (ELL6) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=9464) - useful as a shutter
 * Four-Position Slider (ELL9) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=9464) - useful as a filter wheel

 As of right now, I do not have access to any other devices from the Elliptec&trade; family.
 If you are interested in controlling a device that is not on this list, feel free to reach out to me.
+Thank you to Thorlabs Inc. for providing me with some of the devices above for testing.

+## Untested (but possibly working) devices
+These devices have never been tested with this library, but could potentially work with some minor code changes, since they share a design with one of the *somewhat supported* ones:
+* Linear Stage (ELL17) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=10461) - useful for motorized focusing
+* Six-Position Slider (ELL12) - [Thorlabs product page](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=9464) - useful as a filter wheel

+The same could possibly extend to the discontinued/obsolete devices such as the ELL7, ELL8, and ELL10.

 ## What works and what doesn't
 What works: